-2.1.4.6 Right to object
+2.6.7 Right to object

 The controller is obliged to inform explicitly the data subject of its right to object according to article 21 of the GDPR.
 If a data subject objects the processing activities for personal or professional reasons, then the controller can only continue processing if he or she can demonstrate compelling legitimate grounds that justify overriding the rights and freedoms of the data subject.
 A list or examples of such legitimate grounds are not provided by the Regulation, but one can assume that they need to be of extreme importance in order to justify an imbalance of rights.
 The controller holds the burden of proof and business interests of the controller do not seem to fit this definition.
-Additionally, the data subject has an unlimited right to object to processing that entails profiling for direct marketing reasons63.
-The controller must always respect this right that can be exercised at any time and free of charge64.
+Additionally, the data subject has an unlimited right to object to processing that entails profiling for direct marketing reasons78.
+The controller must always respect this right that can be exercised at any time and free of charge79.
+This right can be implemented by creating a list of "restricted data" which is used as a reference by the system to decide whether or not to process a piece of personal data.
+Identifying the specific purpose of processing is important to determine if the controller can continue processing based on compelling legitimate grounds.